AyushKUMAR031/django/docs/getting-started.md

     This will create a new directory named `myapp` with the following files:

     - `__init__.py`: Marks the directory as a Python package.
     - `admin.py`: Configuration for the Django admin interface.
+This is where you register your models to be managed by Django's built-in admin interface.
     - `apps.py`: Configuration for the application itself.
     - `models.py`: Where you define your application's database models.
+Each model corresponds to a database table.
     - `tests.py`: Where you write your tests.
     - `views.py`: Where you write your application's views (the logic that handles requests and returns responses).
     - `migrations/`: A directory that stores database migration files.
+This directory contains database migration files.
+Migrations are Django's way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.

 3.  **Install the app:**
     For your project to know about the new app, you need to add it to the `INSTALLED_APPS` list in your project's `settings.py` file.